Discover how to be less anxious and become more productive and successful.

-A lion charges at you outside the tour bus on a Safari and without thinking, you dash toward the door of the bus to scramble to safety.
+A lion charges at you outside the tour bus on a Safari, and without thinking, you dash toward the bus door to scramble to safety.

-Your house alarm clangs at 2 a.m. and your heart starts beating wildly.
+Your house alarm clangs at 2 a.m., and your heart beats wildly.

 Although you may have physical sensations along with anxiety, that is not the same as having fear.

-Anxiety comes from thoughts about the future which cause us discomfort, not from actual impending harm.
+Anxiety comes from thoughts about the future that cause discomfort, not actual impending harm.

 Knowing the difference between fear and anxiety helps keep you present.

-The good news is that if you’re in a genuinely scary situation, you can trust that fear will automatically take over to try to keep you safe.
+The good news is that if you’re in a genuinely scary situation, you can trust that fear will automatically take over to keep you safe.

 3. Worry (aka anxiety) is useless

-We think that if we worry enough, we can somehow fashion the future to our liking for when we get there.
+The thought is if we worry enough, we can somehow fashion the future to our liking when we get there.

-It has a magical time travel appeal that goes like this: If I think about something enough now, when the time comes for it to happen, all will be well.
+It has a magical time travel appeal: If I think about something enough now when the time comes for it to happen, all will be well.

-You try to anticipate everything that could possibly go wrong ahead of time—on your wedding day, starting a new job, at the big bash you give every year for your employees, on a date with someone you have a crush on, driving to another state to visit a friend—in order to get everything set up ahead of time so that when you get to the future, nothing will go wrong.
+You try to expect everything that could go wrong ahead of time—on your wedding day, starting a new job, at the big bash you give every year for your employees, on a date with someone you have a crush on, driving to another state to visit a friend—to get everything set up ahead of time so that when you get to the future, nothing will go wrong.

 We assign worry undeserved power, give our thoughts about the future a life of their own, and believe they can shape our destiny for the better.

-But mostly we worry because it’s become a habit and we don’t realize that it’s unnecessary, harmful and a waste of time.
+We don’t realize that it’s unnecessary, harmful, and a waste of time.